Melena

-Melena or melaena refers to the dark black, tarry feces that are associated with upper gastrointestinal bleeding.
+Melena is a form of blood in stool which refers to the dark black, tarry feces that are commonly associated with upper gastrointestinal bleeding.
 The black color and characteristic strong odor are caused by hemoglobin in the blood being altered by digestive enzymes and intestinal bacteria.

 Iron supplements may cause a grayish-black stool that should be distinguished from melena, as should black coloration caused by a number of medications, such as bismuth subsalicylate (the active ingredient in Pepto-Bismol), or by foods such as beetroot, black liquorice, or blueberries.

 Causes

 The most common cause of melena is peptic ulcer disease.
 However, any bleeding within the upper gastrointestinal tract or the ascending colon can lead to melena.
 Melena may also be a complication of anticoagulant medications, such as warfarin.

-Causes of upper gastrointestinal bleeding that may result in melena include malignant tumors affecting the esophagus, stomach or small intestine, hemorrhagic blood diseases, such as thrombocytopenia and hemophilia, gastritis, Stomach cancer, esophageal varices, Meckel's diverticulum and Mallory-Weiss syndrome.
+Causes of upper gastrointestinal bleeding that may result in melena include malignant tumors affecting the esophagus, stomach or small intestine, hemorrhagic blood diseases, such as thrombocytopenia and hemophilia, gastritis, stomach cancer, esophageal varices, Meckel's diverticulum and Mallory-Weiss syndrome.

 Causes of "false" melena include iron supplements, Pepto-Bismol, Maalox, and lead, blood swallowed as a result of a nose bleed (epistaxis), and blood ingested as part of the diet, as with consumption of black pudding (blood sausage), or with the traditional African Maasai diet, which includes much blood drained from cattle.

 Melena is considered a medical emergency as it arises from a significant amount of bleeding.
 Urgent care is required to rule out serious causes and prevent potentially life-threatening emergencies.

 A less serious, self-limiting case of melena can occur in newborns two to three days after delivery, due to swallowed maternal blood.